connery-io/connery-sdk/README.md

 **Client** - A client is a specific application for each platform that uses the API provided by the runner.
 It's like a translator that adapts the runner's capabilities to fit the platform's needs.
-For example, a Slack App client allows to run actions right from Slack.
+For example, an [OpenAI GPTs](https://docs.connery.io/docs/clients/native/openai/gpt) client allows you to run Connery actions from OpenAI GPT, or a [Slack](https://docs.connery.io/docs/clients/native/slack) client will enable you to run Connery actions directly from Slack.

 The combination of these components allows you to run actions from any platform supported by Connery.
-For example, you can run the same action from Slack, OpenAI GPT or Make.
+For example, you can use the same Connery action from OpenAI GPT, LangChain, Slack, and [many more](https://docs.connery.io/docs/clients/native/).

 ## ✅ Example 1: Send email from a custom OpenAI GPT using Connery actions